fponticelli/thx.unit/README.md

 [![Build Status](https://travis-ci.org/fponticelli/thx.unit.svg)](https://travis-ci.org/fponticelli/thx.unit)

 The library contains type definitions for several kind of units.
-They are defined as asbtract types to siplify their usage as much as possible.
+They are defined as asbtract types to simplify their usage as much as possible.

 ```haxe
 (10 : Millimetre) * 100 == (1 : Metre);